Conflicts are part of any human encounters and living together

 Curative: Existing cold conflicts are dramatized, overacted by role plays.
 A lobbyist encourages his clients to stand up for their points of view.

-What does a team, a division, a company or an organisation need: Harmony or a culture of confict?
-A conflict culture describes a climate where conflicts can neither be avoided nor be fought out violenty, but where they are understood as a valuable opportunity for development.
+What does a team, a division, a company, or a group need: Harmony or a culture of conflict?
+A conflict culture describes a climate where conflicts can neither be avoided nor be fought out violented, but where they are understood as a valuable opportunity for development.
 In order to achieve this, social and intercultural competences are trained and obtained.
 Thus, emotional intelligence of the employees, the leadership and the management can be further developed.
 Firmly anchored are the different methods of conflict management, not only the elements of prevention and value procurement in order to achieve the objectives in the social / economical living together, but also part of the development of the organization.